ffiori/highlight-api-demos/README.md

 # Highlight API

-The [Custom Highlight API](https://drafts.csswg.org/css-highlight-api-1/) extends the concept of [highlight pseudo-elements](https://drafts.csswg.org/css-pseudo-4/#highlight-pseudo-element) by providing a way for web developers to style the text of arbitrary range objects ([Ranges](https://dom.spec.whatwg.org/#interface-range) or [StaticRanges](https://dom.spec.whatwg.org/#interface-staticrange)), rather than being limited to the user agent defined ::selection, ::inactive-selection, ::spelling-error, and ::grammar-error.
-It provides a programmatic way of adding and removing highlights that do not affect the underlying DOM structure, but instead applies styles to text based on range objects, accessed via the ::highlight() pseudo element.
+The [Custom Highlight API](https://drafts.csswg.org/css-highlight-api-1/) extends the concept of [highlight pseudo-elements](https://drafts.csswg.org/css-pseudo-4/#highlight-pseudo-element) by providing a way for web developers to style the text of arbitrary range objects ([Ranges](https://dom.spec.whatwg.org/#interface-range) or [StaticRanges](https://dom.spec.whatwg.org/#interface-staticrange)), rather than being limited to the user agent defined `::selection`, `::inactive-selection`, `::spelling-error`, and `::grammar-error`.
+It provides a programmatic way of adding and removing highlights that do not affect the underlying DOM structure, but instead applies styles to text based on range objects, accessed via the `::highlight()` pseudo element.
 This is useful in a variety of scenarios, including editing frameworks that wish to implement their own selection, find-on-page over virtualized documents, multiple selection to represent online collaboration, or spellchecking frameworks.

-This document intends to give a brief introduction to the Highlight API and how to use it, as well as compare performance and ease-of-use with traditional way of highlighting text.
+This document intends to give a brief introduction to the Highlight API and how to use it, as well as compare performance and ease-of-use with a traditional way of highlighting text.

 ## How to use it